Amreeka: Plot

 Later, when some of the students make derogatory remarks to Fadi, he gets into a fight and his mother is called to meet with the school's principal Mr. Novatski (Joseph Ziegler).
 Shortly after the meeting, Mr. Novatski sees Muna waiting for her sister and insists on driving her to work.
 He apologizes to her for the behavior of the students towards Fadi saying that they are influenced by the media's depiction of Muslims.

 Muna is dismayed by the stereotypes he describes to her.
 She also informs him that she and Fadi are not Muslims, but are rather from a minority community.
 Embarrassed by his assumption, Mr. Novatski apologizes and says that he is a minority as well as an American Jew whose grandparents were Polish Jews.
 She is surprised to learn that he is Jewish.
 Muna asks him to drop her off at the bank but forgets her purse, an act which leads him to discover that she works secretly at White Castle.
-Deciding to have a meal there, they discover that they are both divorced.
+Deciding to have a meal there, they discover that they both are divorced.

 On another day, local high school students make discriminatory remarks about Fadi to Muna while she is working in White Castle.
-She chases them out, only to slip on a drink one of the boys poured on the floor and falls flat on her back.
+She chases them out, only to slip on a drink one of the boys poured on the floor and fall flat on her back.
 Matt immediately calls her family who then discovers her secret.
 Furious over the incident, Fadi gets into a fight with one of the boys and is subsequently arrested.
 In addition to assault, ambiguous charges are also leveled towards him that are serious enough to prevent Muna from getting him released.
 Muna contacts Mr. Novatski who rushes to the police station and tells the officers that the accusations are without merit and that he will assume responsibility for Fadi.
 Fadi is thus released from jail.
 These events also lead Raghda and Nabeel to reconcile.

 A little while later, Muna is working at White Castle and her family comes to take her to a Middle Eastern restaurant for dinner.
 While leaving she bumps into Mr. Novatski and invites him to join them for dinner.
 Raghda teases Muna when he enters the car and the evening ends with music and dancing.